We have two ways for you to manage deductibles depending on the way that you work with your clients:

 In this case, you will need to:

-- Change the Billing-Type for each individual session from Insurance to Self-Pay.
+- Change the Billing-Type for each individual appointment from Insurance to Self-Pay.

-- Now the full session fee is the client's responsibility.
+- Now the full appointment fee is the client's responsibility.

 How do deductibles work if I'm receiving Payment Reports?